nikwin/nikwin.github.io/_posts/2018-10-26-herStoryMoments.md

 title: "Her Story Moments"
 tag: articles
 date: 2018-10-26
-desc: A couple of examples of how Her Story deals with giving people the freedom to find content.
+desc: "A couple of examples of how Her Story deals with giving people the freedom to find content."
 ---